songpoemHQ/songpoem.github.io/_pages/index.md

 ---
 seo_title: "Remote Technology Solutions | Align Your Business with Market Trends - Songpoem Labs"
-title: "Empowering Businesses with Tech Solutions Aligned to Market Trends."
+title: "Compose Innovation, Ensure Compliance."
 description: "We listen to a song.
 It reduces our stress, boosts creativity, and improves focus.
 We enjoy it.
 A poem is a few words organized in a way that has a powerful meaning.
 New songs keep coming, just like new challenges and opportunities.
 At Songpoem Labs, we believe in boosting business productivity through the art of programming.
 Lets compose succes"
-excerpt: "Songpoem Labs is a remote technology company helping businesses stay aligned with market trends. #letscomposesuccess"
+excerpt: "Songpoem Labs is a remote technology company helping businesses stay aligned with market trends and be compliance ready. #letscomposesuccess"
 keywords:
   - business solutions
   - compliance solutions